odahoda/noisicaa/README.md

 And populate it with a bunch of packages that noisicaä uses:

     bin/setup_env.sh
-It will probably fail and ask you to install some additional packages and download some files into `libs/` (be careful to use the exact versions that it's asking for).
+It will probably fail and ask you to install some additional packages.
 Try again, until it is happy and starts compiling stuff.

 And finally run